-10 Ways to Get Multiple Organic Page 1 Google Rankings
+10 Different Ways To Get Organic Page 1 Google Rankings

 - Keep this paragraph format and a simple Q&A approach in mind as you create content you hope to rank on this type of result.

 - Do the legwork of researching what questions people have and see what results come up.
 Are there opportunities where no result renders?
 Are there results that seem low quality or outdated?
-Start there and use your learnings from those early efforts with lowest-hanging fruit to target more competitive search terms.
+Start there and use your learnings from those early efforts with the easiest opportunities to target more competitive search terms.

 5. Data Table Snippet